Mixed-Integer Optimization with Constraint Learning: Discussion

 In this work, we present a unified framework for optimization with learned constraints that leverages both ML and MIO for data-driven decision making.
 Our work flexibly learns problem constraints and objectives with supervised learning, and incorporates them into a larger optimization problem of interest.
 We also learn the trust region, providing more credible recommendations and improving predictive performance, and accomplish this efficiently using column generation and unsupervised learning.
 The generality of our method allows us to tackle quite complex decision settings, such as chemotherapy optimization, but also includes tailored approaches for more efficiently solving specific problem types.
 Finally, we implement this as a Python software package (\texttt{OptiCL}) to enable practitioner use.
 We envision that \texttt{OptiCL}'s methodology will be added to state-of-the-art optimization modeling software packages.

-{A\arabic{chapter}} \ACKNOWLEDGMENT{This work was supported by the Dutch Scientific Council (NWO) grant OCENW.GROOT.2019.015, Optimization for and with Machine Learning (OPTIMAL).
-Additionally, Holly Wiberg is supported by the National Science Foundation Graduate Research Fellowship under Grant No. 174530.
+\ACKNOWLEDGMENT{The authors thank the anonymous reviewers and editorial team for their valuable feedback on this work.
+This work was supported by the Dutch Scientific Council (NWO) grant OCENW.GROOT.2019.015, Optimization for and with Machine Learning (OPTIMAL).
+Additionally, Holly Wiberg was supported by the National Science Foundation Graduate Research Fellowship under Grant No. 174530.
 Any opinion, findings, and conclusions or recommendations expressed in this material are those of the authors(s) and do not necessarily reflect the views of the National Science Foundation.}